 Peeling paint often points to persistent moisture trapped beneath the surface.
 When paint loses adhesion, it bubbles or peels away from the wall.

 This can occur in bathrooms or other humid areas if proper ventilation is lacking.
 Poor airflow allows condensation to accumulate, causing water damage.
+Increasing air circulation with fans or HVAC systems can help dry out affected areas and prevent further peeling.

 Wallpaper can also suffer, with sections curling away at the edges or seams.
 These issues often require removing the old covering, addressing the water source, and recoating.